Lead Nurturing Strategy: How to Convert Leads Into Pipeline

 Lead nurturing is the process of developing and reinforcing relationships with buyers at every stage of their journey.
 It is the bridge between a lead entering your database and that lead becoming a qualified opportunity in your pipeline.
 Without nurturing, you are relying on luck and timing — hoping that a lead happens to be ready to buy at the exact moment they first encounter your company.

 The maths behind nurturing are compelling.
 Consider this scenario.
 Your marketing team generates 1,000 new leads per month.
 Without nurturing, you pass all 1,000 to sales.
 Perhaps 50 of them — 5 percent — are ready for a conversation.
 Your SDRs work those 50 and ignore the other 950, because there is no mechanism to stay in front of them.
-Of those 950 ignored leads, industry data suggests that 35 to 50 percent will eventually buy a solution like yours within the next 12 to 24 months.
+Of those 950 ignored leads, Forrester research and similar industry studies suggest that 35 to 50 percent will eventually buy a solution like yours within the next 12 to 24 months.
 But they will buy from whichever company stays relevant and top of mind during that period.
 If you are not nurturing them, that company will not be you.

 Why Most B2B Companies Get Nurturing Wrong